Connecting with friends and fun…

 Do you see yourself?
 Or someone you know?

 See our community challenge on our GCS Alumni Network Facebook page, and help us find who is in this 1950s photo, and see how they are soaring!
-All Alums are invited to share memories and reconnect with first friends!
+All Alums are invited to share their past memories and current good news, and reconnect with first friends!

 OUR COMMUNITY SCHOOL